masjadaan/TechSecurityArticles/Linux/whatIsPassword/WhatIsThePassword.md

 Happy Learning...

 ### Appendix A
 If you wish to follow along, we've included the secret.c file, which will be compiled as a library, along with the secret.h header file.
 You should already have the letmein.c file.
 With these files in place, you're all set for compilation.
-Just follow these commands:
+Upon successful compilation, you'll obtain the letmein binary for hands-on practice.

 #### secret.c
 ```C